What it's about

 Develop, implement and communicate trail management programs and infrastructure.

 Continue to collaborate with relevant agencies, user groups, stakeholders, local health authorities and the Squamish Nation and Lil’wat Nation regarding recreational trail management and development issues in Whistler and the Sea to Sky corridor, including the Sea to Sky Trail.

 Improve, expand and connect the recreational off-road network in support of the RLMP and in consideration of other off-road trail user groups and stakeholders.

-With respect to future off-road recreational trail linkages shown in Schedule E2 and located upon Crown lands, use the section 57 “Authorization to construct, rehabilitate or maintain a recreation trail” and section 56 “Established recreation trail” process under the Ministry of Forests, Lands, Natural Resource Operations and Rural Development’s Forest and Ranges Practices Act to legally establish the linkages.
+With respect to future off-road recreational trail linkages shown in Schedule E2 and located upon Crown lands, use the section 57 “Authorization to construct, rehabilitate or maintain a recreation trail” and section 56 “Established recreation trail” process under the Forest and Range Practices Act to legally establish the linkages.

 Apply wildfire risk reduction principles at off-road trailheads and congregation areas in a prioritized manner to reduce ignition probabilities and the rate of fire spread.